patrickbwarren/nernst_planck_solvers/README.md

 `crossgrad_solver.f90` - FORTRAN 90 driver code, reads run config `.rc` file and runs a complete calculation.

-`crossgrad_creator.py` - python script to generate the run config and initial converged solution to the inhomogeneous Poisson equation.
+`crossgrad_creator.py` - python script to generate the run config and initial converged solution to the inhomogeneous Poisson equation (Eq.
+(4) in the above PRL).

 `crossgrad_viewer.py` - reads FORTRAN data files and generates images: to view on the screen use `--show`